Hungary: From the 18th century to World War I (1699–1918)

 On 15 March 1848, mass demonstrations in Pest and Buda enabled Hungarian reformists to push through a list of 12 demands.
 Under Governor and President Lajos Kossuth and Prime Minister Lajos Batthyány, the House of Habsburg was dethroned.
 The Habsburg ruler and his advisors skillfully manipulated the Croatian, Serbian and Romanian peasantry, led by priests and officers firmly loyal to the Habsburgs, into rebelling against the Hungarian government, though the Hungarians were supported by the vast majority of the Slovak, German and Rusyn nationalities and by all the Jews of the kingdom, as well as by a large number of Polish, Austrian and Italian volunteers.
-In July 1849 the Hungarian Parliament proclaimed and enacted the first laws of ethnic and minority rights in the world.
-Many members of the nationalities gained the coveted highest positions within the Hungarian Army, like János Damjanich and Józef Bem.
-The Hungarian forces (Honvédség) defeated Austrian armies.
+In July 1849, the Hungarian Parliament proclaimed and enacted the first laws of ethnic and minority rights in the world.
+Many members of minority nationalities, like János Damjanich and Józef Bem, gained the coveted highest positions within the Hungarian Army.
+The Hungarian forces (Honvédség) defeated the Austrian armies.
 To counter the successes of the Hungarian revolutionary army, Habsburg Emperor Franz Joseph I asked for help from the "Gendarme of Europe", Tsar Nicholas I, whose Russian armies invaded Hungary.
 This made Artúr Görgey surrender in August 1849.
 The leader of the Austrian army, Julius Jacob von Haynau, became governor of Hungary for a few months and ordered the execution of the 13 Martyrs of Arad, leaders of the Hungarian army, and Prime Minister Batthyány in October 1849.
 Kossuth escaped into exile.
 Following the war of 1848–1849, the whole country was in "passive resistance".

 Because of external and internal problems, reforms seemed inevitable, and major military defeats of Austria forced the Habsburgs to negotiate the Austro-Hungarian Compromise of 1867, by which the dual monarchy of Austria-Hungary was formed.
 This empire had the second largest area in Europe (after the Russian Empire), and it was the third most populous (after Russia and the German Empire).
 The two realms were governed separately by two parliaments from two capital cities, with a common monarch and common external and military policies.
 Economically, the empire was a customs union.
 The old Hungarian Constitution was restored, and Franz Joseph I was crowned as King of Hungary.
 The era witnessed impressive economic development.
 The formerly backward Hungarian economy became relatively modern and industrialised by the turn of the 20th century, although agriculture remained dominant until 1890.
 In 1873, the old capital Buda and Óbuda were officially united with Pest, creating the new metropolis of Budapest.
 Many of the state institutions and the modern administrative system of Hungary were established during this period.